qiboteam/workflows/docs/rules.md

 # rules.yml

 The workflow runs the tests and the documentation examples of the packages managed by `pip`.
-It also can evaluate the coverage and update `Codecov`.
+It also can evaluate the coverage and update `codecov`.

-If `Dependabot` is present in the repo and the `codecov_token` is used, this could generate [issues](https://github.com/qiboteam/qibocal/pull/238), since `Dependabot` has no access to the repo secrets.
+If `dependabot` is present in the repo and the `codecov_token` is used, this could generate [issues](https://github.com/qiboteam/qibocal/pull/238), since `dependabot` has no access to the repo secrets.

 For public repos, the `codecov_token` is not [required](https://docs.codecov.com/docs/frequently-asked-questions/#where-is-the-repository-upload-token-found), otherwise see [here](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/configuring-access-to-private-registries-for-dependabot
 ) to enable the access.